 - Incur significant costs to rectify errors

 ContractorCalculator says: Financial risk is a relatively minor factor when considering IR35 which HMRC has curiously prioritised over MOO.
-Either way, a contractor is unlikely to pass the tool based on this, given that most don’t incur costs rectifying errors.
+Either way, a contractor is unlikely to pass the tool based on this, given that most don't incur significant financial risks.

 Why most contractors won’t pass HMRC’s IR35 tool

-Even if you’ve managed to pass HMRC’s IR35 tool, you’re not necessarily out of the woods.
-Despite claiming during consultation phase that it would be bound by the outcome of its IR35 tool, HMRC has inserted two caveats that are the equivalent of a ‘heads they win, tails you lose’ scenario.
+Even if you’ve managed to pass HMRC’s CEST tool, you’re not necessarily out of the woods.
+Despite claiming during consultation phase that it would be bound by the outcome of its IR35 tool, HMRC has no legal authority to stake this claim, and has inserted two caveats that are the equivalent of a ‘heads they win, tails you lose’ scenario.